park-bench/watchman/README.md

 2. Run `debuild` in the project root directory to build the package.
 3. Run `apt install /path/to/package.deb` to install the package.
 The daemon will attempt to start and fail.
 (This is expected.)
-4. Copy or rename the example configuration file `/etc/watchman/watchman.conf.example` to `/etc/watchman/watchman.conf`.
+4. Copy or rename the example configuration file `/etc/cammon/cammon.conf.example` to `/etc/cammon/cammon.conf`.
 5. Change the ownership and permissions of the configuration file:
 ```
-chown watchman:watchman /etc/watchman/watchman.conf
+chown cammon:cammon /etc/cammon/cammon.conf
-chmod u=rw,g=r,o= /etc/watchman/watchman.conf
+chmod u=rw,g=r,o= /etc/cammon/cammon.conf
 ```
-6. Make any desired configuration changes to `/etc/watchman/watchman.conf`.
+6. Make any desired configuration changes to `/etc/cammon/cammon.conf`.
-7. To ease system maintenance, add `watchman` as a supplemental group to administrative users.
-Doing this will allow these users to view watchman log files.
+7. To ease system maintenance, add `cammon` as a supplemental group to administrative users.
+    Doing this will allow these users to view cammon log files.
-8. Restart the daemon with `systemctl restart watchman`.
+8. Restart the daemon with `systemctl restart cammon`.
 If the configuration file is valid, named correctly, and has the correct file permissions, the service will start successfully.